 After opening the pantry in 2011, Bronwyn passed the reigns over to new owners in March 2019.

 Moving from Bywong NSW, Jan is a recently retired ANU professor and musician.
 She has been an enthusiastic whole foods cook since she first opened Molly Katzen’s Moosewood cookbook, published in the 1970s.

 Moving from Sydney’s inner west, Elisa has a background in Events Management and Dance Teaching.
 She is passionate about sustainable low waste living, whole foods cooking and baking.

 Also moving from Sydney, Nic has a food background as a kitchen hand come chef in Canberra, Melbourne and Sydney.
 He has a love of cooking and using fresh locally sourced ingredients.

-Together are eager to see the Rustic Pantry continue flourish within the local community.
+Together are eager to see The Pantry continue flourish within the local community.

 1. Buy your food “unpackaged”

 - To help reduce waste.
 Australia generates 200kg of packaging waste every year of which 1.9 million tonnes ends up in landfill.